Learn the skills to climb mountains on your own

 Learn mountaineering skills and apply those skills to climbing big mountains.
 We fly into the Alaska Range or Chugach Mountains and set up a fat base camp.
 From there we progress through skill days: glacier school, snow school and rock school.
 Then we climb mountains around base camp.

 If you're purely interested in rope skills, then we can maximize learning and reduce cost by staying in Anchorage and practicing in a quiet park.
 This often works as a half-day class.
 See "In-Town Option" below.

 All abilities.
 A strong interest to learn.

-- Trip Prep: selecting gear, trip planning, food planning, reducing pack weight
+- Trip Prep: selecting gear, trip planning, route planning with Google Earth and Gaia, reducing pack weight

 - Snow Climbing: movement on snow, ice axe use, self-arrest, snow anchors, belaying and rappelling on snow

 - Rock Climbing: movement on rock, rock protection, rock anchors, setting up a top rope, lead climbing

 - Winter Camping: camp setup, storm readiness, camp cooking, staying warm, reducing pack weight

 - Avalanche Avoidance: companion rescue, snowpack observations, terrain management, decision-making

 - 1 client: $500 per day